 Apple soon decided they needed to standardise, and upon making GarageBand free to all, they also made their Inter-App Audio standard a GarageBand native.
 Now we have a free, basic DAW for iOS that includes the ability to route audio and apply effects – and support continues to grow.
 Truth be told: if you don’t use GarageBand, AudioBus is definitely the better option.

 There’s also support for Core MIDI, which allows you to connect an Apple camera connection kit to a set of MIDI cables (or a dedicated iPad interface).
-You can then use apps like Little MIDI Machine (free) to control your external hardware, or optionally use a MIDI controller or keyboard to control your software.
+You can then use apps like Little MIDI Machine [No Longer Available] to control your external hardware, or optionally use a MIDI controller or keyboard to control your software.
 Provided your MIDI hardware doesn’t use any proprietary drivers, it should just work.

 A Few Things To Remember